 Device User Facilities

 Device user facilities must report within 10 work days of becoming aware of any device-related deaths and/or device-related serious injuries to the FDA or manufacturer.
 User facilities must report to the FDA and manufacturer with regard to any deaths while they only need to report serious injuries to the manufacturer unless the manufacturer is unknown, in which case the facility reports the serious injuries to the FDA.
 User facilities use the same Form FDA 3500A for reporting.7

 A consumer or patient has the right to report serious reactions he or she experienced with a hernia mesh product.
 Either you or your healthcare provider can report the adverse reaction to the FDA.

 You should know, however, that your doctor is not required to report your incident.
 To be sure it is reported, ask your medical professional to do so.
 On the other hand, if for some reason you prefer to report it yourself, you may do so online8 or by completing the Consumer Reporting Form FDA 3500B and either faxing or mailing the completed form.9

-When an adverse event (i.e., death, serious injury, or malfunction) is occurring, the FDA may investigate and then request a voluntary and temporary recall to give the manufacturer or designer time to make the product safe, correct a label, improve packaging, or otherwise address a concern.
+When an adverse event (for example, death, serious injury, or malfunction) is occurring, the FDA may investigate and then request a voluntary and temporary recall to give the manufacturer or designer time to make the product safe, correct a label, improve packaging, or otherwise address a concern.
 Other times, the FDA may deem a mandatory recall is warranted, which may be permanent or temporary.
 An adverse event constitutes an FDA recall when the investigation of the adverse reports result in evidence confirming the claims.